respoke/docs/src/client/javascript/getting-started.md

 Getting up and running with Respoke is fast, and can be accomplished in a few easy steps.

-## Create an Account

-The first thing you'll need to do before you can start using Respoke is to
-<a href="https://portal.respoke.io/#/signup" target="_blank" title="signup for a Respoke account">signup for a
-Respoke account</a>.

 ## Create a Respoke App

-After your account is setup, head to the [Dev Portal and create a new Respoke app](/portal/apps.html).
+Head to the [Dev Portal and create a new Respoke app](/portal/apps.html).
 Once you've created your app, set it to use `development mode` by setting the Dev Mode toggle to enabled in the permissions tab of your app settings.